Main illustration: Virginia Gabrielli

 “How are support teams adapting to this new uncertain reality?”

-Below, we share how the outbreak has impacted three key support metrics – inbound volume, wait times, and CSAT scores – and advice from respected leaders on how to continue caring for your customers in a crisis.
+Below, we share how the outbreak has impacted three key support metrics – inbound volume, wait times, and CSAT scores – and advice from respected support leaders on how to continue caring for your customers in a crisis.

 Inbound volume is spiking for half of support teams